 Sophos Anti-Virus can be configured not to scan items that are beyond the starting filesystem (i.e. not to traverse mount points).
-Enter

-'''

-sweep PATH --stay-on-filesystem
+Enter sweep PATH --stay-on-filesystem

-'''

-6 Command-line options
+6 Command line options

-The command-line options listed in this section enable you to configure scanning and disinfection.
+The command line options listed in this section enable you to configure scanning and disinfection.
 There are

-- options that Sophos Anti-Virus for UNIX has in common with other versions of Sophos Anti-Virus (section 6.1) - options specific to Sophos Anti-Virus for UNIX (section 6.2) - options specific to Linux and FreeBSD (section 6.3) - n options specific to Linux (section 6.4).
+- options that Sophos Anti-Virus for UNIX has in common with other versions of Sophos Anti-Virus (section 6.1) - options specific to Sophos Anti-Virus for UNIX (section 6.2) - options specific to Linux and FreeBSD (section 6.3).